Hannah Curtis, LCSW

 That’s why I’ve become laser-focused on developing and teaching the most effective ways to use skills like boundaries, communication, advocacy, and strategy to prevent burnout, boost confidence, and amplify impact.
 This allows you to feel both healthy and fulfilled.
 I created the Beat Burnout Program to show you what this looks like, step-by-step, in your normal everyday personal and work life.

-To expand the ways we learn and connect with one another, I’m focused exclusively on facilitating discussion groups, leading my Beat Burnout Workshop, developing more Work Wellness workshops and content, and writing articles for our blog.
+To expand the ways we learn and connect with one another, I’m focused exclusively on facilitating discussion groups, leading the Compassionate Leaders Program and Beat Burnout Workshop, engaging in Strategic Coaching and Consulting with organizational leaders, and developing more Work Wellness workshops and content, and writing articles for our blog.
 I’m no longer accepting new therapy clients.

 I stay anchored by my own love of exercise and most especially by my wonderful, supportive family.